nsg-ethz/p4-learning/README.md

 # P4 Learning

-In this repository contains a compilation of useful resources for data plane programming, specially for the the ones wanting to learn how to write **P4-16** programs and test them in a virtual environment.
+This repository contains a compilation of useful resources for data plane programming, specially for the the ones wanting to learn how to write **P4-16** programs and test them in a virtual environment.

 A big part of the materials come from the Advanced Topics in Communication Networks lecture taught at ETH Zurich.
-For more information [see](https://adv-net.ethz.ch/).
+For more information visit our [website](https://adv-net.ethz.ch/).

 ## What will you find here ?